 The digital mandate includes marketing and brand operations

-During 2021, the economy will continue to shift away from brick and mortar to tech and virtual.
+The economy continues to shift away from brick and mortar to tech and virtual.
 As a result, companies will need to organically develop and bring to market new operating models, offerings, and brands that fill the current needs of consumers, or acquire new business lines that allow them to better compete in the digital new world order.

 Help customers understand and use new digital experiences: Marketers are likely to increase investments in the digital experience they want consumers to have.
 Bringing this broader set of offerings to market and making them understandable to consumers will require even more of marketers’ time, energy, and commitment.